UomMobileDevelopment/Lesson03_2018-19/README.md

 ## Topics for this lesson

 1. **Basics about git**  In order to continue from our previous code base we need to learn how to properly use git system.
-The task is to succesfully clone branch `06_Activity_Lifecycle` of the previous repository `Lesson_02_2018-19` which lies in [here](https://github.com/UomMobileDevelopment/Lesson_02_2018-19/tree/06_Activity_Lifecycle)
+The task is to succesfully clone branch `06_Activity_Lifecycle` of the previous repository `Lesson_03_2019-20` which is [here](https://github.com/UomMobileDevelopment/Lesson_03_2019-20/tree/06_Activity_Lifecycle)

 2. **Explore Activity lifecycle details from previous section** Use the context from previous section to explore and better understand the activity lifecycle details